 Why we process your data

-Who do we share your data with
+Who we share your data with

 Transfers of data outside of the UK

-How long we keep your data for
+How long we keep study data for

 You can contact us at the details below if you:

-Call: 0800 0355 761
+Call: 0800 035 5761

 Post: 1970 British Cohort Study, Centre for Longitudinal Studies, UCL Social Research Institute, 20 Bedford Way, London WC1H 0AL

 If after contacting us, you need more help or wish to complain about how we use your personal data or use any of your individual information rights, please contact UCL’s DPO:

-Post: Data Protection Officer, UCL, Gower Street, London WC1E 6BT
+Post: Data Protection Officer, UCL, Gower Street, London WC1E 6BT.

 Your contact details

 We ask you for contact details of other people too – including your partner (if you have one) and someone outside of your household, (known as your ‘stable contact’).
 This is so that if you move to a new home and we’re not able to contact you, we can contact these people to try to find out where you have moved to.
 Please do tell us if your contact details change.
 If you provide us with contact details for anyone else, please check with them that they are happy for us to hold this information.
 Please let us know if not and we are happy to remove these details if they do not wish for us to hold them.

 We also apply to the NHS and government departments for up-to-date contact details and for notifications about study members who have moved out of the UK or who have died.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
-The ‘How we find you’ section of the BCS70 site sets out the extensive steps that we take to keep in touch with you and who we share your contact details – this involves us sharing the latest contact details we hold with companies who match these against other databases and provide us with new information where possible.
-We also use information you’ve made publicly available online to update your record.
+We also use contact details validation services to update your contact details – this involves us sharing the latest contact details we hold with companies who match these against other databases and provide us with new information where possible.
+We also use information you’ve made publicly available online to update your contact details.

-Survey and research data
+Qualitative research data

 UK Longitudinal Linkage Collaboration (UK LLC)